finnito/blog/content/posts/2020-04-14-garmin-watch-bluetooth-with-tacx/index.md

 ---
-title: "How to Use a Garmin Watch with Tacx and Zwift"
+title: "Using Garmin’s Virtual Run for Bluetooth HR on Tacx/Zwift"
-slug: "garmin-watch-bluetooth-with-tacx-zwift"
+slug: "garmin-watch-bluetooth-hr-with-tacx-zwift"
 date: 2020-04-14T20:12:33+12:00
 categories: ["Sport", "iPad"]
-metaDescription: ""
+metaDescription: "Learn to use Garmin’s Virtual Run activity to broadcast your HR over Bluetooth for cycling on Tacx, Zwift and other platforms!"
-metaImageURL: "/posts/"
+metaImageURL: "/posts/garmin-watch-bluetooth-hr-with-tacx-zwift/unsupported-garmin-hr-bluetooth-cycling.png"
 ---

 Garmin software version 8.10 for the Fenix 6 was released on March 23rd 2020 and bring with it this very exciting addition!